Why UNMC College of Dentistry Postgraduate Programs?

 - Completion of one manuscript suitable for publication in a peer refereed journal or participation in clinically based research or formal presentation of a self- investigated topic to a collection of peers within the academic or professional community.

-The program has two co-directors responsible for the day-to-day administration of the clinic.
-They also spend a significant percentage of time with the residents in both clinical and educational components of the program.
-Both of the co-directors have completed GPR programs and have a combined 40 years of private dental practice experience, which is an invaluable resource to the residents as they transition from the dental school environment to preparing for private practice.
+Program Director - The program director is responsible for the day-to-day administration of the clinic. the director also spends a significant percentage of time with the residents in both clinical and educational components of the program.
+The director has completed a GPR program and has years of private dental practice experience, which is an invaluable resource to the residents as they transition from the dental school environment to preparing for private practice.

 Since the program is located at the University of Nebraska Medical Center, an extensive library facility is immediately available for the resident's use.
 The McGoogan Health Sciences Library within the University Hospital has all necessary medical and most major dental publications.
 The C.Y.
 Thompson Library in Lincoln can supply other dental references or minor publications required for resident use.
 Library loan or courier service can provide journals, articles or books quickly.
 In addition, extensive audiovisual files are in the Medical Center Library for the resident's review.
 Computer access to internet reference sites is available in the clinic's resident room.
 The VA also maintains library services.